COUNT Function in Excel

 Let’s look at the COUNT Function examples given below.
-Each example covers a different use case implemented using COUNT function.
+Each example covers a different use case implemented using the COUNT function.

 Example #1 – Count Numbers in the Given Range

 As shown in the above COUNT formula, the COUNT function is applied on the range B3:B8.
-The range contains only 3 numbers and hence the result returned by the COUNT function is 3 and the same is displayed in the resulting cell i.e. B10.
+The range contains only three numbers, and hence the result returned by the COUNT function is three, and the same is displayed in the resulting cell, i.e., B10.
 Refer to the screenshot given below for the above-explained example.

 Example #2 – Numbers in Double Quotes

-As shown in the above COUNT formula in excel, COUNTA function is applied to the value list separated by a comma.
-The values are “1”,”2”.
-COUNTA function is used capable of processing such values and hence the results returned and contained by the result cell B11 is 2.
+As shown in the above COUNT formula in excel, the COUNTA function is applied to the value list separated by a comma.
+The values are “1”,” 2″.
+COUNTA function is used capable of processing such values, and hence the results returned and contained by the result cell B11 is 2.
 Refer to the screenshot given below for the above-explained scenario.

 Example #3 – Count the Number of Valid Dates

 As shown in the above Excel COUNT formula, the COUNT function is applied to the range of values C3:C8.
-The range contains dates represented using different formats out of which only 2 are written in a valid format.
+The range contains dates represented using different formats, out of which only two are written in a valid format.
 Hence, the result returned by the COUNT function is 2.
-The same is in the results cell i.e. C10.
+The same is in the results cell, i.e., C10.
 Refer to the screenshot given below for the above-explained example.

 Example #4 – Multiple Parameters

-As shown in the above Excel COUNT formula, COUNT function is applied on the range of values C3:C8 and another parameter is hard-coded with value 5.
+As shown in the above Excel COUNT formula, the COUNT function is applied to the range of values C3:C8, and another parameter is hard-coded with value 5.
 So, the result returned is the total number of valid numbers present in the range and the number 5.
-Refer to the screenshot given below for the above explained example.
+Refer to the screenshot given below for the above-explained example.